VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

     }
     ```

-The document is created without lock
+The `EnkelvoudigInformatieObject` is created without lock
-The response contains the url to download the file in `inhoud` attribute.
+The response contains the url to download the file in the `inhoud` attribute.

-#### Create document with large file
+#### Create `EnkelvoudigInformatieObject` with a large file

-To create the document with file size larger than maximum file size we need to perform several requests
+To create the `EnkelvoudigInformatieObject` with a file size larger than the maximum file size we need to perform several requests

-1. Create document with specified file size
+1. Create `EnkelvoudigInformatieObject` with specified file size

     * leave `inhoud` field empty
     * `bestandsomvang` = total file size